wazo-platform/wazo-doc/source/cti_client/xlets/fax.rst

 Overview
 ========

-The Fax xlet allows the user to send faxes from his XiVO client.
+The Fax xlet allows the user to send faxes from his Wazo Client.

 .. figure:: ./images/cti_client-fax.png